 - was too low, the additional premium due will equal the excess of the revised total premium amount over the revised total credit.
 Pay the additional premium due when you submit your amended filing.
-In this case, late payment interest charges will apply and late payment penalty charges may apply.
+If the additional premium is paid after the premium due date, late payment interest charges will apply and late payment penalty charges may apply.
 You will receive an invoice for these charges after your amended filing is received.
 You may include payment of anticipated late payment charges when you pay the additional premium, but the amount reported on the amended filing should reflect only the additional premium due. - was too high, the overpayment will equal the excess of the revised total credit over the revised total premium.
 You must indicate whether you want the overpayment refunded or applied to the next year's premium for the plan.
 We recommend that small credit amounts be carried over to the next plan year.
 Please verify the credit amount by either reviewing the plan's account history in My PAA or by contacting our Premium Customer Service Center.
 Then, simply enter the relevant amount under "Premium Credits "in the next year's premium filing.
 See line 10b on the illustrative form in the "Data to be Submitted" section.